drupalprojects/mutual_credit/README.txt

 Rather than writing hundreds on the transaction form, it can be configured to accept just certain fractions, like quarters (of an hour)
 Note how the default settings are the strictest accounting standards possible, with no editing and no deleting of transactions

-Visit admin/accounting/transaction/fields
+Visit admin/accounting/fields
 Notice that transaction entity is fieldable.
 Fields added in this way will automatically be available to the form template and in views
 Its possible to add a description, or a date, or an image or categories to your transaction object Ensure the modules which declare those fields are installed and add and configure those fields here.
 Note the 'cardinality' field in the field_worth settings.
-This allows you to have more than one currency per transaction.
+This allows you to have one or more currencies per transaction.

 Visit admin/accounting/forms
-Design the forms for users to create and edit transactions Like views, they can be exported and bundled in code with a distribution.
+Design the forms for users to create transactions
+Like views, they can be exported and bundled in code with a distribution.
 N.B I advise editing an existing one before creating a new one since it is possible to create invalid transaction forms.
 Create menu links to the forms and/or wrap them in blocks.